dafny-lang/dafny/docs/_includes/Types.md

 All Dafny variables of a given type hold a legal value of that type;
-if no explicit initialization is given, then an arbitrary value is assumedi, that is, the variable is _auto-innitialized_..
+if no explicit initialization is given, then an arbitrary value is assumed by the verifier and supplied by the compiler, that is, the variable is _auto-initialized_.
 During verification, this means that any subsequent uses of that variable must hold for any value.
 For example,